sulav-tuladhar/weather/README.md

--> Firstyl create .env file in the root folder of backend server and paste the same code as given below :- BASE_URL = https://api.weatherapi.com/v1/current.json?key=81a01136b31c448e980153256242505&
+-> Firstyl create .env file in the root folder of backend server and paste the same code as given below :- BASE_URL = https://api.weatherapi.com/v1/current.json?key=81a01136b31c448e980153256242505& -> Then create a database - (weather_app) from phpmyadmin using xampp.

 Installation
 1. Clone the repo